 Gross margins on individual products fluctuate over the product's life cycle.
 Our overall gross margins have fluctuated from period to period as a result of shifts in product mix, customer mix, the introduction of new products, decreases in ASPs for older products and our ability to reduce product costs.
-In addition, in periods of high demand for some of our products, we may be required to source certain materials for a portion of such demand from higher-cost providers, which may decrease overall gross margin.
+In addition, in periods of high demand for some of our products, we may have to source a portion of materials from higher-cost providers, which may decrease overall gross margin.
 These fluctuations are expected to continue in the future.